suen/FileDrop/README.md

 	#note that postgresql has a default database named 'postgres', we will use this
 	#for our application, if you want to use something else, make changes accordingly

-Install python and "requests" library

-	# For debian-based distro only
-	# please adapt the following commands if you are using a different OS

-	$ sudo apt-get install python python-pip

-	$ sudo pip install requests

-	# You can always modify the script "clientpy.py" to your liking or replace it
-	# with something equivalent.
-Just make sure the script takes URL and filepath as
-	# runtime parameters and uploads the given file to the specified URL.
-(This script
-	# will be replaced by a Java class in future, it's just a quick solution to
-	# do multi-part file upload.)

 select a directory where you would like to clone the repo